plannigan/columbo/docs/usage-guide/command-line.md

 ignored.
 To produce a consistent command line argument format, the value of each question's `name` will be transformed using the following rule:

-* If the there are any upper-case characters, lower-case characters will be used.
+* If there are any upper-case characters, lower-case characters will be used.
-* If the there are is a space character, a dash will be used in its place.
+* If there are is a space character, a dash will be used in its place.
-* If the there are is an underscore character, a dash will be used in its place.
+* If there are is an underscore character, a dash will be used in its place.

 For example: